gcunhase/PaperNotes/notes/gruatt.md

 * In this way, we can obtain translation-sensitive source representations which are then feed into the attention network to generate discriminative context vectors.

 ### Notes / Questions
+* What does the attention model do that the GRU didn't already do?

 ### Results
 * NIST Chinese-English